 3) Aerobic System (with oxygen)

 If you are involved in long uninterrupted sports or games such as long distance running or cycling then the anaerobic systems are insufficient as an energy source.
-The aerobic system provides an energy-generating process that, unlike the anaerobic system, uses plentiful fuel sources, produces no exercise inhibiting chemical by-products (in fact the pyruvate molecule that was mentioned earlier can participates in the formation of additional energy via aerobic processes) and can sustain energy for a long time – hours if necessary.
+The aerobic system provides an energy-generating process that, unlike the anaerobic system, uses plentiful fuel sources, produces no exercise inhibiting chemical by-products (in fact the pyruvate molecule that was mentioned earlier participates in the formation of additional energy via aerobic processes) and can sustain energy for a long time – hours if necessary.
 Moving from the anaerobic system to the aerobic system can take between three to five minutes as the heart and lungs begin to deliver the extra oxygen required for aerobic reactions.
-Moving from anaerobic to aerobic is not always comfortable, particularly if you go to fast and intense at the beginning of a game which can be the case in something like a football match.
+Moving from anaerobic to aerobic is not always comfortable, particularly if you go to fast and intense at the beginning of a game, which can be the case in something like a football match.
 After the laboured breathing and crushing fatigue makes way to a smoother rhythm you then begin to feel much more comfortable.
-You virtually get your ‘second wind’ as you breathing and blood circulation improves.
-It is considered that everyone who exercises no matter what that entails will benefit from good aerobic conditioning.
+You virtually get your ‘second wind’ as your breathing and blood circulation improves.
+It is considered that everyone who exercises, no matter what that entails, will benefit from good aerobic conditioning.

-So whatever your goal you need to have a balanced exercise programme which utilises all three energy systems.
-You can of course concentrate on one more than another if your sport or activity requires it but don’t dismiss something like weight training or interval training just because its not essential to your goal.
+So whatever your goal, you need to have a balanced exercise programme which utilises all three energy systems.
+You can of course concentrate on one more than another if your sport or activity requires it, but don’t dismiss something like weight training or interval training just because its not essential to your goal.